 The use of illegal drugs can be addictive.
 If a person uses these drugs more frequently because he knows he will pass drug tests with the help of fake urine anyway, his health and wellness may suffer in the long run.
 Worst, he may end up overdosing himself, which may lead to severe physical and mental disabilities or death.

-Whatever the purpose, using fake urine for drug testing is still a form of cheating.
-If you or somebody you know use prescription medications that may cause false positive results, you must put this in the form given to you prior to drug testing.
-This way, the personnel performing the drug test will be aware of your condition.
+Using false urine for drug testing, for whatever reason, is still a kind of cheating.
+If you or someone you know takes prescription medications that may generate false positive results, you must indicate this on the form provided prior to drug testing.
+The employees doing the drug test will be aware of your condition as a result.

 Do you want to know more about urine drug testing and other topics?
 Visit the Ovus Medical blog.
 It contains a lot of information on various topics related to drugs and drugs testing.